Move Into An Action Career!

 - Demonstrate warm up and cool down movements and stretches.

 - Apply principles and methods of group exercise to alternative formats such as sport conditioning, functional training, indoor cycling, kickboxing, step aerobics, equipment-based classes, and lifestyle type classes.

-- Demonstrate motivational strategies to encourage group exercise participation.
+- Demonstrate motivational strategies to encourage group fitness participation.

-- Create, demonstrate, and lead a group exercise class with personality, safety, technique, & an expansive knowledge base.
+- Create, demonstrate, and lead a group fitness class with personality, safety, technique, & an expansive knowledge base.